Model-checking real-time systems: revisiting the alternating automaton route: Improving the MTL-to-1-ATA construction

+Observe that if $\psi$ is a purely LTL formula, every subformula of $\psi$ is also purely LTL.
+Therefore, every new state generated in the run starting from $(\psi, \bot)$ continues to have $\bot$ as the clock value.
+The correctness of the construction follows from the fact that~\cite{ouaknine2007decidability} is correct also for LTL formulas.
+Since no interval appears inside, all timing constraints are vacuously satisfied. \end{proof}

-\subparagraph*{Proposed modification.} The idea is that if $\psi$ is a pure LTL formula, then in the state $(\psi, 0)$ generated to check $\psi$, the value of $x$ is unnecessary.
-Hence, we deactivate the clock whenever we generate an obligation for a pure LTL formula.
-More precisely, we replace every occurrence of $x. \psi$ in $\delta$ above by: \begin{itemize} \item $\bar{x}. \psi$ if $\psi$ is a pure LTL formula; and keep $x. \psi$ otherwise \end{itemize} Call the resulting 1-ATA $\Aa'_\varphi$.
-We can then say the following: \begin{restatable}{lemma}{constcorr} For an MTL formula $\varphi$ and the constructed $\Aa'_{\varphi}$, $L(\varphi) = L(\Aa'_{\varphi})$. \end{restatable} The full construction and proof of above can be found in Appendix \ref{sec:append-mtl}.
-Fig.~\ref{fig:example-mtl-improvement} gives an example of the proposed construction for the formula $(\F a) \U_{[1, 2]} c$ where $\F a$, a short form for $\true \U a$, is a pure LTL formula.
+\begin{exa} Fig.~\ref{fig:example-mtl-improvement} gives an example of the proposed construction for the formula $(\F a) \U_{[1, 2]} c$ where $\F a$, a short form for $\true \U a$, is a pure LTL formula.
 In the figure, the transition system on the right depicts a run.
-In the original construction, each $b$ generates a new copy of location $\F a$ with an active clock, and makes the 1-ATA unbounded.
-On the other hand, with the deactivated clock, the resulting 1-ATA becomes bounded width, in fact, it has width $1$ -- the only active state checks for an occurrence of $c$ within the interval $[1,2]$ starting from the initial position.
+In the original construction, each $b$ generates a new copy of location $\F a$ with an active clock, and makes the 1-ATA unbounded width.
+On the other hand, with the deactivated clock, the resulting 1-ATA becomes bounded width, in fact, it has width $1$ -- the only active state checks for an occurrence of $c$ within the interval $[1,2]$ starting from the initial position. \end{exa}

 Motivated by this observation, we define a fragment of MTL for which our proposed construction results in 1-ATAs with bounded width.
 This fragment is inspired by the flat-MTL fragment defined in \cite{bouyer2007cost}.